chimera-linux/cports/Packaging.md

 * `endian` The endianness of the target (`little` or `big`).
 * `cross` A boolean that is `True` for cross compiling targets and `False` otherwise.
+* `goarch` The architecture name for the Go programming language.
+Optional and only present when supported by the toolchain.

 For the `bootstrap` profile, `triplet` and `short_triplet` are `None`.